• Home

 Executive Vice President

-Previously Marshall served as a Vice President at T3 Communications, Inc., a Fort Myers, FL based CLEC and managed services provider.
-Prior to joining T3, Marshall served as VP of Network Technology and Business Development at Cleartel Communications (now part of Birch Communications) where he played a major role in the acquisition and integration of three other CLECs.
+Previously Marshall served as a Vice President at T3 Communications, Inc., a Fort Myers, FL-based CLEC and managed services provider.
+Before joining T3, Marshall served as VP of Network Technology and Business Development at Cleartel Communications (now part of Birch Communications), where he played a major role in acquiring and integrating three other CLECs.

-Marshall earned a BS in Physics from Rhodes College, a MSEE from Vanderbilt University, an MBA from Southern Methodist University and completed post-graduate work in Finance and Economics at Vanderbilt University.
-In addition, he has earned a Project Management Professional (PMP) certification.
+Marshall earned a BS in Physics from Rhodes College, an MSEE from Vanderbilt University, an MBA from Southern Methodist University, and completed post-graduate work in Finance and Economics at Vanderbilt University.
+In addition, he has earned a Project Management Professional (PMP) certification, and last but not least, he is a Certified CMMC Assessor.

 David Levitan